clandinq/remindr/README.md

     2. `description`: Description of the grant.
     3. `dead_type`: *deliverable*, *proposal* or other (cannot be NA).
     4. `details`: Details about what the submission requires.
     5. `questions`: Line indicating who to ask conference questions.
-Can be NA.
+Can be left blank.
     6. `submission`: Link to submit grant deliverable/proposal/etc.
     7.  `complete`: This variable defines whether reminders need to be sent or not.
 If all scheduled reminders have been sent, it is marked as complete (`complete = 1`).
 The default value is `complete = 0`.
 Set `complete = 1` in the Excel document if it is not necessary to send this set of reminders anymore (for example, when completing a submission before the final reminder).